 And in a few other areas it looks like the stain is uneven.

-It’s not bad, but I see signs of wear.
+It’s not bad, but I see signs of wear, and it’s a little too soon to be seeing signs of wear on a table.
 There is a light mark towards the center that looks like a faint water ring.
 It’s easier to see on the video I posted here.

 I looked through the reviews of the Pier 1 Bradding Dining Table before I bought it.
-Almost all were from people raving how great it is.
-It was surprisingly good, and this was my first purchase ever from Pier 1 so it put my fears at ease.
-But there are a few people complaining of water rings.
+It was surprisingly good, but there are a few people complaining of water rings.

 I planned on putting down food safe poly or a wax to protect the top.
 But life’s been busy, there are other priorities, and I actually didn’t think it was needed.